charliecalvert/CloudNotes/Assignments/React/RestBasics.md

   - Use your common sense to navigate to your server/public directory
   - do this: **ln -s ../../client/build/* .**

+## Run Concurrently

+Make sure you set up the project the same way we did in the [Concurrently assignment][ccn].
+We should be able to issue a single command and start both projects.

 ## Turn it in

 Push, submit.